victorbecerragit/code-in-kube/README.md

-# Excercises from Programming with Kubernetes (educative.io)
+# Exercises from Programming with Kubernetes (educative.io)

+- Webhook authentication and authorization.
+- Admission Controller - Validating webhook admissions.

 Webhook Authentication by token.